CaptainCrowbar/rs-unicode/docs/index.md

 ## Introduction

-TODO
+This is my new C++ Unicode library.

-The library is designed on the assumption that text processing will normally be done entirely with known-valid Unicode text, with unvalidated text only being encountered during input sanitization.
+The library is designed on the assumption that text processing will normally be done entirely with known-valid UTF-8 text, with unvalidated text only being encountered during input sanitization.

+My original library (Unicorn) hasn't been updated for many years; there have been enough changes to the Unicode standard since then that it will not work with a significant fraction of existing Unicode text (in particular, anything that uses emoji).
+Along with the library's size (containing many features I no longer consider worthwhile), and some other design decisions I wanted to revisit, I decided that writing a new library (with some code imported form the old one) was the best approach at this point.

 ## Index